inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 adds to this by providing options to divide your results by area such as province boundaries.
-Instead of just knowing the total number of people affected by the hazard, |project_name| is able to aggregate allowing the user know how many people are affected in a certain administration area.
+Instead of just knowing the total number of people affected by the hazard, |project_name| is able to aggregate allowing the user to know how many people are affected in a certain administration area.
 Hence the local governments will be able understand the impact to their specific area.

 Impact Function